vdubya/BIMJSON/README.md

 ### 5.2 The Building Feature
 - The `"geometry"` object of the `"Building"` is of type `"Point"` with world coordinates based on the WGS84 datum.
 - This `"Point"` serves as the point of origin of the orthogoanal local coordinate system within the building for BIMJSON objects.
-- In addition to the standard members of a `"FeatureCollection"`, the `"Building"` object contains the following attribute:
+- In addition to the standard members of a `"FeatureCollection"`, the `"Building"` object contains the following `"properties"`:
   - `"view_angle"`: the clockwise rotation of the view-port in radians to allow the building and its children to be displayed in an orthogonal layout (i.e. the building is rotated anti-clockwise to fit the orthogonal view-port).
 This angle does not have any impact on the local coordinates. **It's for viewing purposes only**.

 ### 5.3 The Floor Feature
 - The `"geometry"` object of the `"Floor"` creates one or more polygons for one or more floor slabs.
-In the case of multiple slabs on a single floor, the `"geometry"` object shall be a `"GeometryCollection"` containing an array of geometries for the various slabs.
+In the case of multiple slabs on a single floor, the `"geometry"` object shall be either a `"MultiPolygon"` object or a `"GeometryCollection"` containing an array of geometries for the various slabs.
 - For the standard BIMJSON object, the coordinates are orthogonal metric using the local building point as origin.
 The outer ring of the coordinates shall have three dimensions per point (`"x"`, `"y"`, and `"z"`).
 - each polygon shall have an negative extrusion for the thickness of the slab and a properties object.
-- In addition to the standard members of a `"FeatureCollection"`, `"Floor"` objects shall have 3 additional attributes:
+- In addition to the standard members of a `"FeatureCollection"`, `"Floor"` objects shall have 3 additional `"properties"`:
   - `"is_ground_floor"`
   - `"elevation_to_building"` (floor elevation relative to building geometry)
   - `"height"` (floor-to-floor height)